-Be sure the ignition is off when you reconnect the battery or you will damage the computer.
+CAUTION: Be sure the ignition is off when you reconnect the battery or you will damage the computer.

-6.0 GM TUNED PORT SYSTEM WIRING HARNESS INSTALLATION INSTRUCTIONS
+6.0 GM LS-1 SYSTEM WIRING HARNESS INSTALLATION INSTRUCTIONS

-6.1 DASH SECTION INSTALLATION
+6.1 Dash Section Installation

-The wires in this group consist of the assembly line diagnostic link (ALDL) connector (See Figure 6.1), the check engine light (pre-mounted into a mounting bracket and four other wires.
+The wires in this group consist of the assembly line diagnostic link (ALDL) connector, the check engine light, ignition and tach wires (pre-mounted into a mounting bracket and four other wires).

-Caution: Do not make any connections while the harness is

-plugged into the computer.
+CAUTION: Do not make any connections when the harness is plugged into the computer

-Note: Wire color (example: BLK/WHT) is one wire with a stripe.

-The second color (the stripe) may not be bold.
-Observe

-all two-color wires closely.
+Note: Wire color (example: BK/WT) is one wire with a stripe.
+The second color (The stripe) may not be bold.
+Observe all two-color wires closely.

-A. Find a suitable location to mount the ALDL connector that will allow access to the front of the connector and still allow you to see the check engine light while driving.

-- B. Mount the ALDL connector. - C. Locate the PNK/BLK wire and attach it to the fuse block or the coil power wire.
+- A. Find a suitable location to mount the ALDL connector that will allow access to the front Of the connector and still allow you to see the "check engine" light while driving. - B. Mount the ALDL connector. - C. Locate the Pink wire and attach it to the fuse block or the coil power wire.
 POWER IS REQUIRED WHEN THE KEY IS IN THE RUN AND START POSITION.
-This is the ignition power wire for the computer.
+This is the ignition power wire for the ECM. - D. Locate the Tan/Black wire labeled ALT.FUEL.
+If you are running a Camaro/Firebird engine with stock 26.5 LB/HR injectors ground this wire to the chassis.
+If you are running a Corvette engine with stock 29 LB/HR injectors do not ground this wire.
+When running the Corvette style injector be sure to isolate this wire by crimping a red butt splice onto the wire.
+This is to prevent the wire from becoming grounded.
+If you are running the 29 LB/HR injectors in a Camaro engine DO NOT USE THIS WIRE. - E. Locate the GRN wire labeled FAN #1 and attach this wire to your electric fan relay ground (if available).
+This wire will send ground reference to the fan relay.